← Back to docs

 Quick Start

-# Clone the test suite (one-time setup)
+# Clone the test suites (one-time setup)

 cd ..